>

 Our story

-Every Spot in the EduSpots network has a unique origin — together, these stories of aspiration, resilience, and creativity form a vibrant tapestry of community-led change.
+Every Spot in the EduSpots network has its own beginning.
+Woven together, these stories of aspiration, resilience and creativity form a living movement for community-led change.

-The very first Spot was established in 2015 in Abofour, in Ghana’s Ashanti Region.
-It was created by a local team of teachers, led by the Addae family, grounded in principles of community ownership, volunteer leadership, strong school partnerships, and a shared commitment to educational equity.
+The first Spot was founded in 2015 in Abofour in Ghana’s Ashanti Region by a team of local teachers led by the Addae family.
+Their vision grew from frustration with a neighbouring library locked within a private school, where donated books sat unused and inaccessible to learners, teachers and the wider community.
+In response, they created an open and inclusive space, grounded in community ownership, volunteer leadership, strong school partnerships and a shared commitment to educational equity.

-The concept of a ‘Spot’ draws inspiration from the familiar Ghanaian idea of a drinking spot — communal spaces found in every town, each with its own name, character, and beats!
-Similarly, EduSpots enables communities to create their own learning hubs — shaped by local identity, driven by local assets, and grounded in community aspirations.
+The very name “Spot” draws inspiration from Ghana’s drinking spots, lively gathering places found in every town, each with its own identity and character.
+Just as these spots create spaces for community life, EduSpots enables communities to create learning hubs shaped by local identity, powered by local assets and rooted in collective aspirations.

-EduSpots’ current model and programmes have been co-created with over 500 voluntary local Catalysts.
-More than 50% of our staff and peer mentors have emerged from these Catalyst pathways, ensuring deep-rooted community leadership across the network.
-A Catalyst Committee plays a central oversight role, working closely with the Ghana and global NGO boards and the senior leadership team to shape strategy and direction.
+Over 500 voluntary Catalysts have since co-created EduSpots’ programmes and governance.
+More than half of our staff and peer mentors are drawn directly from Catalyst pathways, embedding community leadership at every level.
+A Catalyst Committee plays a central role in shaping strategy alongside the Ghana and global NGO boards and the senior leadership team.

 We are also proud to be supported by our Ghana Patron, Professor Elsie Effah Kaufmann, who regularly engages with our Catalysts and actively champions our mission to reimagine future-ready education through community-led innovation.